AdVision-Group/parisdot-client/README.md

-#  AmsterDOT Crypto Conference Website
+# Legacy ParisDot Crypto Conference Website

-This repository contains the code for the representative website of https://amsterdot.io/.
+This is a legacy repository for the ParisDot crypto conference.
+For the current version, refer to https://github.com/AdVision-Group/parisdot-v2-client

 ## Technologies
 - React